yizumi/app-mesh-lambda-example/README.md

 }
 ```

-For the full definition of the interficae, please refer to `src/IAppMeshGrpcServiceProps.ts`.
+For the full definition of the interface, please refer to `src/IAppMeshGrpcServiceProps.ts`.

 ## AWS Role